 - Represented the State of Texas in its lawsuit against the tobacco industry, resulting in the largest settlement in U.S. history.

 - John Eddie is a strong advocate of workers and organized labor, representing members and their causes at every opportunity.
-He is specialized in representing plaintiffs in mass tort cases involving asbestos, silicosis, fen-phen, welding rod fumes and toxic waste exposure.
+He is specialized in representing plaintiffs in mass tort cases involving asbestos, silicosis, benzene, bad drugs, welding rod fumes, and toxic waste exposure.
 He represented the State of Texas in its lawsuit against the tobacco industry, resulting in the largest settlement in U.S. history.

 - Served as editor-in-chief of The Baylor Law Review